This blood test measures the level of PSA (prostate specific antigen) in the blood.

 Those with a family history of prostate issues

-Individuals experiencing urinary changes, pelvic discomfort, or other prostate-related symptoms
+Individuals experiencing urinary changes, pelvic discomfort, or other prostate related symptoms

-Join our male hormone essential for exclusive benefits.
+Also See our male hormone essential test

 To get accurate results for your prostate-specific antigen (PSA) test, take your blood sample in the morning when PSA levels are more stable.
 Fasting is usually not required, but confirm with your healthcare provider.
 Stay hydrated by drinking plenty of water before the test.